Project-Club-IIITS/hacktoberfest2019-participants/README.md

 ## Share your experience with us

-We would love to here from you.
+We would love to hear from you.
 Use `markdown` to pen down your experience.

 Few selected experiences get a chance to get featured in our website and win sticker swags too. :sunglasses: